Iacchus: Name and origin

-Iacchus seems to have originated as the personification of the cultic exclamation ‘’iacche’’, cried out by participants during the Eleusinian procession, with the exclamation itself, having apparently derived from ιαχή ("cry"), ιάχω ("to cry").
+Iacchus seems to have originated as the personification of the cultic exclamation, Iacche, cried out by participants during the Eleusinian procession, with the exclamation itself, having apparently derived from ιαχή ("cry"), ιάχω ("to cry").
 It has been suggested that the cry "iacche’’ over time came to be interpreted as the vocative form of a name "Iacchus".

 In addition to being the cultic cry, "iacchus" was also a term for a kind of song or hymn of worship, possibly unassociated with the god.

 Identification with Dionysus

 Iacchus is associated with Dionysus at least as early as the 5th century BC.
-The association arose perhaps, because of the homophony of the names Iacchus and Bacchus, one of the names of Dionysus.
+The association may have arisen because of the homophony of the names Iacchus and Bacchus, one of the names of Dionysus.
 Two black-figure lekythoi (c.
-500 BC), represent possibly, the earliest evidence for such an association.
-The nearly-identical vases, one in Berlin, the other in Rome, depict Dionysus, along with the inscription IAKXNE, a possible miswriting of IAKXE.
+500 BC) may represent the earliest evidence for such an association.
+The nearly-identical vases, one in Berlin and the other in Rome, depict Dionysus along with the inscription IAKXNE, a possible miswriting of IAKXE.

 More certain early evidence can be found in the works of the 5th-century BC Athenian tragedians Sophocles and Euripides.
 In Sophocles' Antigone (c.
 441 BC), an ode to Dionysus begins by addressing Dionysus as the "God of many names" (πολυώνυμε), who rules over the glens of Demeter's Eleusis, and ends by identifying him with "Iacchus the Giver", who leads "the chorus of the stars whose breath is fire" and whose "attendant Thyiads" dance in "night-long frenzy".
 And in a fragment from a lost play, Sophocles describes Nysa, Dionysus' traditional place of nurture: "From here I caught sight of Nysa, haunt of Bacchus, famed among mortals, which Iacchus of the bull's horns counts as his beloved nurse".
 In Euripides' Bacchae (c.
 405 BC), a messenger, describing the Bacchic revelries on mount Cithaeron, associates Iacchus with Bromius, another of the names of Dionysus, saying, they "began to wave the thyrsos ... calling on Iacchus, the son of Zeus, Bromius, with united voice."